 These three Doshas are Kapha, Pita and Vata.
 Vata is a predominant combination of space and air, Pitta reflects the qualities of Fire and Water and Kapha reflects the elements of water and earth.
 The doshas are biological energies found throughout the human body and mind.
 They govern all physical and mental processes and provide every living being with an individual blueprint for health and fulfilment.

-1. Vata Dosha — Energy that controls bodily functions associated with motion, including blood circulation, breathing, blinking, and your heartbeat.
+1. Vata Dosha – Energy that controls bodily functions associated with motion, including blood circulation, breathing, blinking, and your heartbeat.
 In balance: There is creativity and vitality.
-Out of balance: Can produce fear and anxiety.
+Out of balance: Can produce fear and anxiety, dryness and oversensitivity.

-2. Pitta Dosha — Energy that controls the body’s metabolic systems, including digestion, absorption, nutrition, and your body’s temperature.
+2. Pitta Dosha – Energy that controls the body’s metabolic systems, including digestion, absorption, nutrition, and your body’s temperature.
 In balance: Leads to contentment and intelligence.
-Out of balance: Can cause ulcers and anger.
+Out of balance: sluggish and poor digestion and assimilation or at the other end of the scale too much fire which may cause acid reflux and loose bowels.

-3. Kapha Dosha — Energy that controls growth in the body.
+3. Kapha Dosha – Energy that controls growth in the body.
 It supplies water to all body parts, moisturises the skin, and maintains the immune system.
-In balance: Expressed as love and forgiveness.
-Out of balance: Can lead to insecurity and envy.
+In balance: Expressed as contentment, love and forgiveness.
+Out of balance: Can lead to obesity, sluggishness, inertia or depression.

-Each person has all three Doshas, but usually one or two dominate.
-These doshas can either be in balance or out of balance.
+Each body is composed of all three Doshas, but usually one or two dominate.
+These doshas can either be aggravated, in balance or out of balance.
 Various Dosha proportions determine one’s physiological and personality traits, as well as general likes and dislikes.
-For example Vata types will prefer hot weather to cold and Kapha types are more likely to crave spicy foods than other types.
+For example Vata types will prefer hot weather to cold and Kapha types are happier in cooler whether and are more likely to crave spicy foods than other types.
 Pita predominate people are faster moving, sharp and intelligent and need to take care not to burn out.
-Certain foods and environments are also more beneficial or balancing to different Dosha constitutional types and thus Ayurveda becomes a Science of Life to maintain balance in our own unique constitution.
+Certain foods and environments are also more beneficial or balancing to different Dosha constitutional types and thus Ayurveda becomes a Science of Life to maintain balance within our own unique constitution.

 Any Questions please inquire through email. firstname.lastname@example.org